How You Can Break Up with Creative Pressure, but Keep It as a Friend

 It can be hard to face a blank page.
 For more writing encouragement, click on the image below:

 Linda Borromeo is the author of Mystery Shores, a novel of secrets taking place on a remote lighthouse island.
-Linda lives with her husband in the beautiful Pacific Northwest, the setting of her book.
+Linda lives with her husband, Peter, in the Pacific Northwest—the setting of her mystery series.